Niggo: Early life

-Niggo hailed from Lahore’s red-light district.
-She was born in a small house there.
-Like many other women living in the red-light area, Niggo was a traditional dancer and earned her living as one.
+Niggo was born in Lahore, Pakistan.
+At that time, women from Lahore were often the first choice of Pakistani filmmakers.
+Those who were good at dancing joined the film industry.

 Career

-For Pakistani filmmakers, red light district was the first choice for hiring talented girls for their movies.
+Niggo's mother was also a dancer in Lahore who made a living by performing Mujra, a traditional Indian dance.
+Niggo inherited her mother's profession and she worked as a dancer and performed the dance.
+Niggo had good dancing skills, and once the film producers came to her red light district to select actresses, her dance performance caught the attention of the film producers.
 It was common for the girls to join Lollywood and become famous actresses.
 Niggo's career in the film industry started the same way.
-Her dancing skills impressed the Punjabi filmmakers and she quickly became a favorite.
-Because of her exceptional dancing skills, she was usually the first choice for the Mujra dance role in films.
+Because of her exceptional dancing skills, she was usually an optimal choice for the Mujra dance role in films.
 Her first film Ishrat was released in 1964.
 Niggo performed in almost a hundred movies altogether.
 She was the top item girl for most films.

 Personal life

 While shooting for her film Qasu in 1972, Niggo fell in love with the film's producer Khawaja Mazhar.
 During this time, the couple got married.
-Niggo's getting married did not bode well with her family back home.
-According to old customs of Lahore's Shahi Mohalla, no girl from the red-light district could marry without her family being financially compensated.
-Niggo's family tried to bring back their daughter, but she refused to come back.
+But Niggo's mother did not agree to their marriage, because marriage of tawaifs was always not recognized.
+According to the old tradition, no girl can marry or travel without her family being compensated financially.
+Niggo's family tried to retrieve their daughter, but she refused to come back.
 To get her back home, Niggo's mother pretended to get sick and emotionally blackmailed her daughter to visit her one last time.
-Niggo visited her family, but was later brainwashed into not leaving.
+Niggo visited her family, but was later brainwashed into staying.
 While her husband tried to convince Niggo to come back, Niggo due to her family's pressure, refused to return to her husband's home.

 Death

-She was killed at her residence on January 5, 1972, in Lahore.
-Her husband, after trying and failing to get her to return home, lost his temper, drove to the red-light area and opened fire on Niggo at her mother's house.
+Niggo was killed at her residence on 5 January 1972, in Lahore.
+Her husband, after trying and failing to get her to return home, lost his temper, drove to Heera Mandi and opened fire on Niggo at her mother's house.
 Niggo's uncle and two musicians were also murdered in the incident.
 Niggo's husband was sentenced to life imprisonment by the court in a public trial.
-The murderer died a natural death and was buried in his home town of Gujranwala.
-She was laid to rest at Miani Sahib Graveyard, Lahore.
+The murderer died a natural death and was buried in his hometown of Gujranwala.
+Niggo was laid to rest at Miani Sahib Graveyard, Lahore.